BBai-Tips/bbai/docs/CONTRIBUTING.md

 8. If you've made version changes, update the version: `deno task update-version`
 9. Commit your changes (preferably using BBai to generate the commit message).
 10. Push to your fork and submit a pull request.
+11. When working on a specific interface (API, BUI, CLI, or DUI), follow the respective guidelines mentioned in the [Interface-Specific Guidelines](#interface-specific-guidelines) section.

 ### Important Tasks